Zamiell/stardew-valley/Min-Max_Guide.md

 * Meet Haley as she walks towards Leah's house.
 * Go to town.
 * Check the two garbage cans next to Jodi's house + Haley's house.
+* Meet Marnie south of Pierre's General Store.
+(She is walking back to her ranch.)
 * Meet Penny to the left of the graveyard.
-* Meet Marnie at ???.
 * Go to the beach.
 * Leave any beach foraging items on the ground.
 (We don't have the inventory space right now and we can just collect them on Spring 2.)
 * Meet Elliott outside of his cabin.